 The Role of Crime Victims and Advocates in Pretrial Justice Reform

 As jurisdictions across the Nation seek to reform pretrial practices to improve individual and community safety, it’s important to ask: “Do crime victims and their advocates have roles and responsibilities in pretrial processes?”
 There are many victims’ rights and services that are relevant to pretrial junctures of the criminal and juvenile justice systems.
-This webinar will explore crime victims’ concerns, rights and services throughout pretrial justice.
+Co-sponsored by the National Center for State Courts, this webinar will explore crime victims’ concerns, rights and services throughout pretrial justice.

 As a result of attending this webinar, participants will be able to:

 • Describe the core statutory rights of crime victims and survivors within pretrial justice.

 • Identify important victim assistance programs that provide support and services to crime survivors in the pretrial phase of their cases.

 • Describe important considerations for agency and cross-agency policies that enhance individual and community safety throughout pretrial justice.